Smooth profinite groups, II: the Uplifting Pattern: Notation, conventions.

 The notation $A:=E$ means that $A$ is \textit{defined as} the expression $E$. \\ The letter $p$ denotes a prime number.\\ Oddly enough, the parity of $p$ plays no role.
-Even better: $p$ can be arbitrary! ;) \\The letter $G$ denotes a profinite group.
-The reader will be notified, when assumptions are made on $G$- e.g. being finite, being a pro-$p$-group, or being $(1,1)$-smooth.\\
+Even better: $p$ can be arbitrary! ;) \\ Unless specified otherwise, rings are unital and commutative. \\Schemes, and morphisms between them, are quasi-compact and quasi-separated.